talaia-labs/python-teos/cli/README.md

 	python teos_cli.py get_appointment <appointment_locator>

+### get_all_appointments

+This command is used to get information about all the appointments stored in a Eye of Satoshi tower.

+**Responses**

+This command returns all appointments stored in the watchtower.
+More precisely, it returns all the "response_trackers" and "watchtower_appointments" in a dictionary.

+#### Usage

+        python teos_cli.py get_all_appointments

 ### help

 Shows the list of commands or help about how to run a specific command.